State of Illinois

 Independent Living Services

 We empower people with disabilities to make informed choices by funding Centers for Independent Living (CILs) throughout Illinois.
-These CILs offer advocacy, peer counseling, independent living skills training, information and referral, and community reintegration services.
+These CILs offer Information and referral, Independent living skills training, Individual and systems advocacy, Peer counseling and Transition services.

 Disability Determination Services

 We determine the eligibility of people to receive benefits under Social Security's disability programs - Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 The Client Assistance Program (CAP) helps people with disabilities receive quality services by advocating for their interests and helping them identify resources, resolve problems, and protect their rights in the rehabilitation and employment process.